 NASA approved Prosper High School as a receiver of the Moon Tree in August.

-Riley’s background and passion for NASA inspired her to reach out to the USDA forestry service regarding the Moon Trees.
+Riley’s background and passion for NASA inspired her to contact the USDA Forestry Service regarding the Moon Trees.

-Riley said some Moon Trees have not been found since the mission, and others have been awarded to schools and organizations.
+Riley said some Moon Trees have yet to be found since the mission, and others have been awarded to schools and organizations.

-“They did not keep very good track of them, so most of them have no clue.
-They have no idea,” Riley said.
+“They did not keep very good track of them, so most of them have no clue where they are – they have no idea,” Riley said.
 “So they know where some of them are.
-And they did, like a big moon tree scavenger hunt thing, trying to find them and there’s a lot of offspring of these trees now, so, they decided, with the new Artemis missions, which are supposed to take us back to the moon, they wanted to kind of pay tribute and do this again.”
+And they did, like a big moon tree scavenger hunt thing, trying to find them, and there’s a lot of offspring of these trees now, so, they decided, with the new Artemis missions, which are supposed to take us back to the moon, they wanted to kind of pay tribute and do this again.”

-The Moon Tree will be planted in the back of the school, outside of the school’s cafeteria.
+The Moon Tree will be planted outside of the school’s cafeteria in the back of the school.

 “Once they ship the Moon Tree, they’ll send us the tracking information.
 But, I reached out to the head of the planetarium director at the University of Texas at Arlington because they also got a tree, and she said it took probably like probably by the end of the week,” Riley said.
 “We should have it at the very latest in November and then we’ll plant it, and then, sometime after that, we’ll do an official ceremony.”

-Throughout the last few weeks, students have had the opportunity to submit name ideas for the Moon Tree through a google form.
+Throughout the last few weeks, students have been able to submit name ideas for the Moon Tree through a Google form.

 “We also have a digital globe, but it’s like a citizen science app where students can also help collect data that actually gets submitted to NASA to help with research about tree growth and everything,” Riley said.
 “So once we get it planted, then we’ll start bringing everybody into it.”

-Ryan Miller, Future ready designer teacher said she’s been witnessing Riley filling out forms, and paperwork for the Moon Tree for the past year.
+Ryan Miller, a future-ready design teacher, said she’s been witnessing Riley filling out forms and paperwork for the Moon Tree for the past year.

 Miller works alongside Riley in the Nest library.